 Before learning how to convert your traditional IRA to a Roth, you should probably first ask yourself the question: Should I convert my traditional IRA to a Roth?
 As with all things financial, the answer is, “It depends!”
 A Roth IRA can be a great tool for those craving more flexibility in their retirement plans, but in some cases, it actually does make more sense to stick with a traditional IRA.
 Here’s a basic rule of thumb: you’re going to pay taxes either way, so try to think about when you’d rather pay them.

 You should also consider whether or not you can afford the tax burden of the Roth conversion today, as converting a large balance could easily lead to a four-figure tax bill or higher.
 There are, however, ways to time your Roth IRA conversion to minimize the damage.
+Make sure you know how to check your 401(k) balance before deciding to move forward with a conversion.

 If you decide a Roth conversion is right for you, doing it at one of the following times might make it more affordable: